-For more information about derivatives designated as cash flow hedges please refer to Note 3 Currency risk.
+For more information about derivatives designated as cash flow hedges please refer to Note 36.1 and Note 8.

 2.23.2 Other Derivatives

 Certain derivative instruments do not qualify for hedge accounting.
 Changes in the fair value of any derivative instrument that does not qualify for hedge accounting are recognized immediately in the Consolidated Statement of Income.